toribnax/swe432tomcat/README.md

 After getting a new or existing `connection`, preparing a statement to insert a row in table `entries`, the order of values set follow the sequence determined by the tuple `(name, age)` in the statement: `statement.setString(1, name)` is concatenated where the first question mark is in `(?, ?)` and ` statement.setInt(2, age)` to the second.

 Finally,  `statement.executeUpdate();` will attempt to insert the row, if no errors are thrown, it does not mean it succeded, the return value of the method is a count of the affected rows, in this context `1` should be successfully inserted one row.
-**Important:** Prepared statements prevent SQL injection attacks.
+**Important:** Prepared statements prevent some types of SQL injection attacks.
 Using other API methods to do so will let your server vulnerable.

 ### 6. Queryng data from the database
 ```Java